llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 obtained by reading `bitsizeof(U)` bits from `B` as an integral type `I`. `I` may be a signed or unsigned integral type.

-If `I` is not an integral type then the expression is not well-defined.
+If `I` is not an integral type, then the expression is not well-defined.

 #### `DIOpBitOffset`